ironmansoftware/universal-kitchen-sink/README.md

 ## Releases

-Kitchen Sink will be released with each versio of PowerShell Universal.
+Kitchen Sink will be released with each version of PowerShell Universal.